July 3rd, 2013

 "You."
 This was directed at me.
 Oh dear.
 "My sister Death was going to come for you, but we think we can put you to better use."

 Sister Death?
-I suddenly had a sinking suspicion as to who these two were, but if it were true then I was in an unimaginable amount of shit.
+I suddenly had a suspicion as to who these two were, but if it were true then...

 My voice finally got itself unstuck.
 "What kind of better use?"

-The girl, I refused to think about who she probably was, responded.
+The girl, whom I dearly hoped was not who I thought she was, responded.
 "The excitingly bad kind!
-We're going to send you far far away where you'll never see your family or friends ever again and be in constant danger and completely alone and scared and have to do horrible things and we get to watch!
-It's going to be very sad and great!"
+We're going to send you far far away where you'll never see your family or friends ever again and be in constant danger and completely alone and scared and have to do horrible things and we're going to watch!
+It's going to be awful!"
+Her tone was cheery, at odds with her words.

-Oh no, this is not good this is bad so very bad.
-I couldn't help the slight quiver in my voice.
-"I-I'd really rather not."
+Ohhh nonononononononono this is not good this is bad so very bad.

 Before I was able to feel relieved at this, a tingling sensation spread over my skin and a strange light started creeping up on the corners of my vision.